GSA/open-gsa-redesign/_apidocs/regulationsgov.md

 To begin using this API, you will need to register for an API Key.
 You can sign up for an API key here: [API key signup page on api.data.gov](https://api.data.gov/signup/).

+If you want to use commenting API, you MUST use the form below to register for an API key.

 {% raw %}
 <div id="apidatagov_signup">Loading signup form...</div>
 <script type="text/javascript">